 - To ensure the accuracy and completeness of the account and data structures.
-You want to be sure that you are know and have recorded everything that was changed, added to and removed from the model. - To have a second set of eyes on a data-heavy task. - To provide your customer with an implementation of Wdesk that will be most useful to them.
+You want to be sure that you are capturing everything that was added to and removed from the model. - To have a second set of eyes on a data-heavy task. - To provide your customer with an implementation of Wdesk that will be most useful to them.